 —Roots Music Canada (Full review here)

-"...I now have this CD "Echoed Light" on repeat, it's that good...music with heart, and songs from the place we all aspire to connect with..."
+"...smooth articulate writing style...I now have this CD "Echoed Light" on repeat, it's that good..."

 —Cash Box (Canada) & Record World (USA) (Full review here)